BA Archaeology and History with Study Year Abroad

 You will gain knowledge of a range of chronological periods, as well as develop your ability to analyse change over time and to compare cross-cultural and abstract concepts.
 This flexible course enables you to tailor your degree to your interests and apply what you learn in the real world.

 At the University of Reading, our expertise in archaeology starts with the earliest humans and spans up until the medieval period.
 We focus mainly on British, European and Near Eastern Archaeology, but also explore other regions across the world.
 You will learn about Burial Archaeology, Material Culture, Bioarchaeology (including human remains), Forensics, Past Environments (including Geoarchaeology), Museums and Gender Archaeology.
 Benefit from our dedicated Archaeology Building and specialist equipment, and learn in purpose-built laboratories.

 The Department of Archaeology is a research-intensive department at the cutting edge of social and scientific archaeology.
-97% of our research was judged to be of international standing in the Research Excellence Framework 2014.
+The University of Reading is ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of the latest Research Excellence Framework 2021).
 We also have an outstanding track record for student satisfaction, with scores consistently between 90-100% for overall student satisfaction in the National Student Survey, 2010-2021.